henryzord/sphinxTutorial/README.md

     If the command does not work, see [Known issues](#known-issues) for troubleshooting.

-19. To generate pdfs with latex, install [pdflatex](https://www.math.rug.nl/~trentelman/jacob/pdflatex/pdflatex.html) and other tools:
+19. To generate pdfs with LaTeX, install [pdflatex](https://www.math.rug.nl/~trentelman/jacob/pdflatex/pdflatex.html) and other tools:

     ```bash